 Upon further investigation, I discovered NBA players had invested thousands of dollars in the project.
 The players and former players included, Tony Parker, Carmelo Anthony, Michael Finley, Kawhi Leonard, Chris Paul and no telling how many more have been suckered into this scam.
 Arka even talked ex-NBA player Finley into being the Executive Producer (smart move)of the project.

 Known investors so far: Leonard, Parker, Finley and Carmelo

 Michelle Roberts the new Executive Director of the NBA Players Association and first woman to head the union even signed off on this scam–she must be Billy Hunter in disguise.
 Hunter ripped the players off for decades as their Executive Director before they got wise and kicked him to the curb in 2013.
-I remember Billy as a slick talking WR when he tried out for the Virginia Sailors’ football team a minor league team for the Redskins.
+I remember Billy as a slick talking WR when he tried out for the Virginia Sailors’ a minor league football for the Washington Redskins.
 He was cut and took a job as a U. S. Attorney in DC.
 NBA legends like Bill Russell, Oscar Robertson, Dave Bing, Bob Lanier and Sonny Hill also signed off in support of this scam.
 I will bet you a dollar to a donut not one them invested a dollar.